Trung1234/PayrollSolution/README.md

 # Payroll Solution
-MVC Web Application  using .NET Core 2.2
+MVC Web Application  using .NET Core 2.2 and SQL Server 2019
  - Server-Side Validation using Regular Expression, Ajax, Jquery
  - Implement multi-layered architecture and their dependencies on each other
  - Apply Open / Closed principle (OCP) for BaseController